addiscent/aws-ruby-rails/README.md

         git version 1.9.1

 ## IMPORTANT
-After provisioning is complete, the EC2 instance should be rebooted.
+After provisioning is complete, you must reboot the EC2 instance.

 Don't reboot prematurely.
 To determine if provisioning has completed, log into the EC2 instance, and display the provisioning log file.
 The last few lines of the log file indicate provisioning has completed :

-> tail /home/ubuntu/arr-provision.log
+> $ tail  /home/ubuntu/arr-provision.log

         Setting up git-man (1:1.9.1-1ubuntu0.3) ...
         Setting up git (1:1.9.1-1ubuntu0.3) ...